acp29/eventer/README.md

 - Changes to behaviour of 'exmode' setting  on the advanced tab.
 The exmode feature tells eventer what to do in relation to calculation of interevent intervals after each exclusions zone, and for the first event in each wave.
 With mode = 1, interevent intervals (IEIs) are calculated for these events from the last event preceeding the exclusion zone under the assumption that no events occurred during the exclusion zone.
 When merging multiple waves, eventer also assumes there was no gap between waves.
 With mode = 2, the occurence of an event during these times is considered ambiguous and so is assign a value of NaN.
 - Minor tweaks to GUI appearance

+**v1.5.0** Release version (source code in version associated with MATLAB R2023b)

+- Dramatically improved figure browsing functionality using mouse and/or keyboard
+- Changed default 'exmode' to 'Mode 1', which assumes that consecutive waves are contiguous
+- Switched direction of 'm' and 'k' short-cut keys used to changing the wave number
+- Added error which is triggered when trying to load an ITX file that does not contain a proper text wave
+- Updated ephysIO and third-party code to support loading newer HEKA PatchMaster .dat files
+- Added support for loading generic 16-bit integer raw binary files (EXPERIMENTAL)

 ## Development roadmap